omahs/starkludo/onchain/README.md

    - You can also request for a feature [here](https://github.com/dojoengine/dojo-starter/issues), and if it's viable, it will be picked for development.

 3. **Create a Pull Request**
-   - It can't get better then this, your pull request will be appreciated by the community.
+   - It can't get better than this, your pull request will be appreciated by the community.

 Happy coding!